Trump's Protectionism Could Harm Texas

 The bank’s charter was reauthorized last year, but Congress did not confirm any appointees to its board.
 Congress also limited loan guarantees to $10 million, substantially lowering its effectiveness.
 Bank Chairman Fred Hochberg told the Houston Chronicle earlier this month he believed opposition to the bank is purely political posturing.
 “They were very invested in calling this corporate welfare,” he said of Republicans, “so if we cut corporate welfare, we can now cut social welfare.”

-The Texas Association of Business, essentially the statewide umbrella of Chambers of Commerce, favored the Trans Pacific Partnership, NAFTA, and supported keeping the Ex-Im Bank.
+The Texas Association of Business, essentially the statewide umbrella of Chambers of Commerce, favored the Trans-Pacific Partnership, NAFTA, and supported keeping the Ex-Im Bank.
 “We don’t know what we’re facing yet.
 There’s a lot of uncertainty,” TAB President Chris Wallace told me.
 With Texas as the nation’s leading exporting state, Wallace said it is important for the United States to have a spot in negotiating trade pacts because the devil always is in the details of the rules.
 “We need to have a seat at the table to make sure we have a level playing field for [Texas] businesses.”

-While so far I have concentrated on how Trump policies might harm Texas business, several of the new president’s actions could turn into a net plus for at least some Texas businesses.
+But there are silver linings for some Texas businesses.
 Trump’s order clearing the way for construction of the controversial Keystone XL and Dakota Access pipelines could guarantee a steady supply of crude oil products for Texas refineries.
 Environmentalists had opposed the Keystone project, while members of the Standing Rock Sioux claimed the Dakota Access pipeline would endanger their water supply.
 The Dakota pipeline is being built by Energy Transfer Partners of Dallas.

-As we wrote in the Energy Department, oil already is flowing through the Texas portion of the Keystone project.
+As we wrote in our new vertical, the Energy Department, oil already is flowing through the Texas portion of the Keystone project.
 A 487-mile pipeline from Cushing, Oklahoma, to Nederland, Texas, began operations two years ago, and a Houston segment of the pipeline began sending crude to a Houston terminal last year.
 The lines have the potential to supply 1.5 million barrels a day to Texas refineries.
 At present, the oil is just light crude coming from Midwestern and mountain states.

 While not exactly a policy position, Trump’s appointment of Rick Perry as secretary of energy puts the former Texas governor in a position of promoting various aspects of the energy industry.
 Perry can advocate for oil and gas and renewable energy such as wind, but he will have a more direct say in whether high level nuclear waste is stored in far West Texas.